Das Boot (2018 TV series): Critical response

-On the review aggregation website Rotten Tomatoes, the series holds a "certified fresh" approval rating of 85% based on 34 reviews.
+On the review aggregation website Rotten Tomatoes, the series holds an approval rating of 85% based on 34 reviews.
 The critics' consensus reads: "Das Boot possesses the atmospheric pressure of its cinematic forebear while adding new depth to its compelling ensemble, making for a riveting international production".

 The reviews for season one from Germany were mixed.
 German historian, Sven Felix Kellerhoff, criticised the plot around the industrial family Greenwood and their financial ties with Nazi Germany as potentially relativising German guilt.
 Kathleen Hildebrandt from Süddeutsche Zeitung found the portrayal of the women to be rather clichéd, and the series could have been more relevant if it had not cared so much about getting good audience numbers.
 Thomas Klein from Berliner Zeitung noted that there were "no Nazis in Das Boot, no 'Heil Hitler', no staunch party members", and the series was more about the commercialisation of a famous brand.

 Irish writer Colin Teevan, who became the lead writer of season two, found that "critics everywhere love the show, except in Germany" because, in Germany, the critics considered to be unacceptable the perspective that "Germany is not totally and wholly responsible, wrong and guilty".

-Outside Germany, the reviews were more favourable.
+Outside Germany, the reviews were favourable.
 Some critics found season one to be "clever and utterly thrilling", season two, innovative in taking the WWII film and television genre to "somewhere new", and season three, sensitive to the grief that was experienced on both sides of the war.
 According to Adam Sweeting of i [newspaper], Das Boot stands apart from its predecessor by going beyond inducing the feeling of claustrophobia inside a submarine and offers instead a "satellite-vision scope".
-In season two, in particular, this perspective shows how the protagonists, von Reinhartz, Simone and Frank Strasser, and Margot Bostal, react to the pains of war and make compromises which they know to be "soul-destroying" in order to survive and stand up to the Nazis.
+In season two, in particular, this perspective shows how von Reinhartz, Simone, Frank Strasser and Margot Bostal, react to the pains of war and make compromises which they know to be "soul-destroying" in order to survive and stand up to the Nazis.

 Anita Singh in The Telegraph gave it three out of five and was unimpressed by the plot.

 Other reviews were also mixed, comparing it negatively with the original film.
 Prochnow said, "it has absolutely nothing to do with [the film].
-Not even with Günther Buchheim's book...
+Not even with [the] book...
 [This is] a completely different story and shouldn't be called ["Das Boot"] in my opinion".